microfossil/particle-classification-examples/docs/index.rst

 Welcome to the help and tutorial documentation for the ParticleTrieur program and particle classification Tensorflow library.

-**ParticleTrieur 2.0.20-beta**
+**ParticleTrieur 2.0.21-beta**

-`Download ParticleTrieur 2.0.20-beta for Windows <https://1drv.ms/u/s!AiQM7sVIv7fah4cG3vekkZSlsLo0VQ?e=FUQI7i>`_
+`Download ParticleTrieur 2.0.21-beta for Windows <https://1drv.ms/u/s!AiQM7sVIv7fah4hoKtK8_YTr4uuhxA?e=btSBpK>`_

 .. `Download ParticleTrieur-GPU 2.0.19-beta for Windows <https://1drv.ms/u/s!AiQM7sVIv7fah4cAtVdAefCD7NHxZQ?e=8fdzdR>`_.
 Requires an NVIDIA graphics card and `CUDA Toolkit 10.0 <https://developer.nvidia.com/cuda-10.0-download-archive>`_.

 .. *Ensure CUDA 10.0 is installed and not CUDA 10.1.
 Please restart computer after CUDA installation.*

-`Download ParticleTrieur 2.0.20-beta for MacOS <https://1drv.ms/u/s!AiQM7sVIv7fah4cHkVmkIW82erH55g?e=pvKsDk>`_
+`Download ParticleTrieur 2.0.20-beta for MacOS <https://1drv.ms/u/s!AiQM7sVIv7fah4hpt5RbY8s0JMovAw?e=j3GwzN>`_

 ..
-Note:: What's new in 2.0.19-beta
+Note:: What's new in 2.0.11-beta

+   - Added export of sample counts
-   - Update training GUI
+   -
+   - Bug fixes

-**MISO 2.0.9:**
+**MISO 2.0.13:**

-`Github repository for MISO 2.0.9 <https://github.com/microfossil/particle-classification>`_
+`Github repository for MISO 2.0.13 <https://github.com/microfossil/particle-classification>`_

 Install using ``pip install -U git+https://github.com/microfossil/particle-classification``

 ..
-Note:: What's new in 2.0.9
+Note:: What's new in 2.0.13

-   - Memory mapping for large projects
+   - Also works with tensorflow 1.13.1
+   - Only used tf.keras now

-This software was developed by Ross Marchant, initially as part of project led by Thibault de Garidel-Thoron, and with input from Martin Tetard.
+This software was developed by Ross Marchant, as part of project led by Thibault de Garidel-Thoron, and with input from Martin Tetard.
 Thibault and Martin contributed significantly to the direction and testing of the of the software.

 .. important::